 - Unofficial set of all college level transcripts

-- GRE scores are not required for the Autumn 2021 & 2022 application.
+- GRE scores are not required.
 We will continue to accept scores from those who wish to submit them.
 All official scores sent to UW in earlier admission cycles are visible.

 - English Language Proficiency Documentation (international applicants only)

 Briefly describe your intended area(s) of research and study.
 While your plan may not be completely formed at this time, be as specific as you can.
 Some points you might cover are domains or topics in which you want to work (e.g., healthcare, community activism, data science, critical race theory, misinformation, robotics) or what research contributions you want to make and how (e.g., analyzing sociotechnical systems, building systems, advancing methods).
 You will have an opportunity to provide a more extensive account of your educational goals in your Statement of Purpose.
-We will use this statement to identify potential reviewers of your application.
-(Word limit: 150)

 Please prepare a statement concerning your academic goals and career objectives.
 We will use this statement to identify your intellectual interests, your preparedness to do graduate level research, and to assess your communication ability.
 The statement should include: (a) why you are applying for a doctoral degree, (b) your area(s) of interest in the field of human centered design & engineering, (c) research questions you might be interested in pursuing, and (d) experience and skills you bring to the program.
 (Word limit: 1000)

 Please explain what makes your work, background, personal experiences, and/or academic interests unique to human-centered design and engineering.
-Alternatively, explain how your work, background, personal experiences, and/or your academic interests will help contribute to a diverse community of scholars interested in understanding and building the future through research in human-centered design and engineering.
-This statement could include a discussion of social, cultural, economic, and educational opportunities you have had or hardships that you have overcome.
-You might also discuss how your doctoral education or proposed research might serve educationally underrepresented and/or marginalized segments of society.
-This optional statement should complement, but not duplicate, the required personal statement.
+Alternatively, explain how your work, background, personal experiences, and/or academic interests will contribute to conditions that foster equity and inclusion in human-centered design and engineering.
+This statement could include a discussion of social, cultural, economic, and educational opportunities you have had or not had.
+It might also discuss how your doctoral education or proposed research might serve educationally underrepresented and/or minoritized persons or groups.
+This statement should complement, but not duplicate, the required personal statement.
 (Word limit: 500)